unit-io/unitd/docs/usage.md

 ```

-Next step: send primary client Id in order to request secondary client Id.
+Next step: connect to unitd server using primary client Id and send request to generate secondary client Id.
 The code snippet is given below to request client Id.
-Cclient id request type is 0.
-You cannot request type 1 i.e. primary Id but you must use primary client Id for the connection in order to make request of secondary client Ids.
-You can request multiple secondary client Ids.
+Client id request type is 0, as you cannot request primary client Id of type 1.
+You can send multiple requests to generate secondary client Ids.

 Note, for topic isolation use client Ids generated from distinct primary client Ids.